 How do I become a patient?

-To become a patient of the Sudbury District Nurse Practitioners Clinics you would first have to contact us at one of our two sites where you would be given an intake form to fill out.
-These forms, once completed, get approved by the clinic director, after which the clinic would contact you for an appointment.
+To become a patient of the Sudbury District Nurse Practitioners Clinics you would first have to contact us at one of our two sites where you would be given an intake form to complete.
+These forms, are reviewed by the clinic director to determine if the patient falls within the NP scope of practice.
+If so, you will be contacted for an appointment with the NP who will conduct an in-depth interview to determine if this clinic is the right place for you.
 The SDNPC only accepts patients who do not currently have a regular healthcare provider.

 Will I have the same Nurse Practitioner for my visits?

 Yes, once you become a patient you would be assigned to a specific nurse practitioner and will see them on the subsequent visits.
 This allows a clinical relationship to develop between you and your NP.
 If your NP is unavailable you may be offered a visit with an alternate NP within the clinic setting.

 The Sudbury District Nurse Practitioner Clinics is a multi-disciplinary model.
 Our interprofessional team includes Nurse Practitioners, Collaborative Physicians, a Registered Nurse, a Registered Practical Nurse, Pharmacist, Dietitian and Social Worker.
 The team works collaboratively to provide quality primary health care to our patients.